outlearn-content/eloquent-node/eloquent-node.md

 $
 ```
 <div class="hack-todo">
-  Run node and try executing commands above and some other commands of your choice.
+  Run node and try executing some commands of your choice.
 </div>

 The process variable, just like the console variable, is available globally in Node.
 It provides various ways to inspect and manipulate the current program.
 The exit method ends the process and can be given an exit status code, which tells the program that started node (in this case, the command-line shell) whether the program completed successfully (code zero) or encountered an error (any other code).